louiseiyengar/treehouse-unit-08/README.md

 In addition, the page listing all books contains a Search field which allows the user to search the title, author, genre and date fields for a term entered.
 The search is case-insensitive and allows partial matches for strings.

-In addition, if you add or edit a book, the title, author, and genre are required fields.
-You will not be able to add or edit a book without those fields, and appropriaate error messages will appear on the Edit and Create a New Book pages.

 ======= Error Processing ==========================

 If you request a page that doesn't exist, for example (localhost:3000/does-not-exist/) you will see both a 404 error page and a console.log message indicating there was a 404 error.

 If the is also a 500 error page for all other errors -- problems connecting to the database, an attempt to select a book with an id not in the database, or other server errors.

+If you add or edit a book, the title, author, and genre are required fields.
+You will not be able to add or edit a book without those fields, and appropriaate error messages will appear on the Edit and Create a New Book pages.

 ======= Instuctions to view project locally =========
 1) To run this project locally, you must have node.js and npm installed.